Julienbeaulieu/julienbeaulieu.github.io/_posts/2019-09-25-comprehensive-project-based-data-science-curriculum.md

 Please feel free to send me any resources, materials, courses that I have not included that you particularly enjoyed, or to send me a message if you want to chat about my experience learning this material.

+**Disclaimer: I am a freelance teacher at Le Wagon's data science bootcamp.
+That said, they are not paying me to be included here.
+I decided to add the bootcamp to the curriculum because of how valuable I think it is.